jerrylee1697/HackUCI19/pages/PropTypes(Facebook).md

 Make sure that the version range uses a caret (`^`) and thus is broad enough for npm to efficiently deduplicate packages.

-For UMD bundles of your components, make sure you **don’t** include `PropTypes` in the build.
+For UMD bundles of your components, make sure you  include `PropTypes` in the build.
 Usually this is done by marking it as an external (the specifics depend on your bundler), just like you do with React.

 ## Compatibility